joltdx/abap-advent-2023/README.md

-# Advent of Code 2023 in ABAP3
+# Advent of Code 2023 in ABAP
 These are my solutions in ABAP to the Advent of Code 2023

 Code written and run on my ABAP Developer Edition 1909 docker